eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 DomainParticipant
 -----------------
 *DomainParticipant* is the main entity in the DDS protocol.
-It represents a collection of *DataReaders/DataWriters*, and manage the whole DDS Discovery of other *DomainParticipants* and *DataReaders/DataWriters* within the DDS Domain to which it belongs.
+It represents a collection of *DataReaders/DataWriters*, and manages the whole DDS Discovery of other *DomainParticipants* and *DataReaders/DataWriters* within the DDS Domain to which it belongs.
 Refer to `DomainParticipant Fast DDS Documentation
 <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/domain/domainParticipant/domainParticipant.html>`_
 for a more detailed explanation of the *DomainParticipant* entity in DDS.

-Each *DomainParticipant* can only communicate under one *Domain* (see :ref:`logical entities <logical_entities>` section) and so it exists a direct connection between each *DomainParticipant* and the *Domain* in which it works.
-From the :ref:`entities diagram <fig_entities_diagram>` it can be seen that *DomainParticipant* entities are contained in a
-*Process*, this is because a system process (so-called *Process* entity) executes an application using *Fast DDS* that instantiates *DomainParticipants*.
-The same applies to *DataReaders/DataWriters* instantiated by a *DomainParticipant* belonging to a specific *Process*.
+Each *DomainParticipant* can communicate only under a single *Domain*, (see :ref:`logical entities <logical_entities>` section), which creates a direct connection between each *DomainParticipant* and the *Domain* in which it operates.
+Additionally, from the :ref:`entities diagram <fig_entities_diagram>` it can be seen that *DomainParticipant* entities are contained within a *Process*.
+This is because a system process (referred to as a *Process* entity) executes an application using *Fast DDS*, instantiating *DomainParticipants*.
+The same applies to *DataReaders* and *DataWriters* instantiated by a *DomainParticipant* belonging to a specific *Process*.
 Therefore, a *Process* can contain as many DDS entities as the *Fast DDS* application running in that *Process* has instantiated.

 .. _datawriter_entity:

 DataWriter
 ----------
-*DataWriter* is the DDS entity in charge of publishing data.
+*DataWriter* is the DDS entity responsible for publishing data.
-Each *DataWriter* is directly contained in a single *DomainParticipant*.
+Each *DataWriter* is directly contained within a single *DomainParticipant*.
-In addition, since a *DataWriter* is associated to the *Topic* under which it publishes, it is possible to define a direct containment relationship of a *DataWriter* in a *Topic*.
+In addition, since a *DataWriter* is associated with the *Topic* it publishes under, a direct containment relationship can be defined between the *DataWriter* and the *Topic*.
-Thus, the *Topic* will contain all the *DataWriters* that are publishing under it.
+Consequently, any *Topic* will contain all the *DataWriters* publishing under it.

-Therefore, each *DataWriter* is directly connected with the *DomainParticipant* it belongs, and with the *Topic* under which it publishes.
+Thus, each *DataWriter* is directly connected to the *DomainParticipant* it belongs to and the *Topic* under which it publishes.
-Also, a *DataWriter* is associated with one or multiple *Locators* that would represent the physical communication channel this *DataWriter* is using to send data.
+Finally, a *DataWriter* is associated with one or more *Locators*, representing the physical communication channels it uses to send data.

 .. _datareader_entity:

 DataReader
 ----------
-*DataReader* holds the subscribe function of the communication.
+*DataReader* is the DDS entity holding the subscribe function in the communication.
-As for the *DataWriter*, each *DataReader* is directly contained in a single *DomainParticipant*.
+As is the case with the *DataWriter*, each *DataReader* is directly contained within a single *DomainParticipant*.
-In addition, since a *DataReader* is associated to the *Topic* to which it is subscribed, it is possible to define a direct containment relationship of a *DataReader* in a *Topic*.
+Furthermore, since a *DataReader* is associated to the *Topic* to which it is subscribed, a direct containment relationship an be established between the *DataReader* and the *Topic*.
-Thus, the *Topic* will contain all the *DataReaders* that are subscribed under it.
+As a result, any *Topic* will contain all *DataReaders* subscribed to it.
-Therefore, each *DataReader* is directly connected with the *DomainParticipant* to which it belongs, and with the *Topic* to which it is subscribed.
+Therefore, each *DataReader* is directly connected to the *DomainParticipant* it belongs to, and with the *Topic* to which it is subscribed.

 .. _locator_entity:

 Locator
 -------
-*Locator* represents the physical address and port that a *DataReader/DataWriter* uses to send or/and receive data.
+*Locator* represents the physical address and port that a *DataReader/DataWriter* uses to send and/or receive data.
-This entity is related with the physical division of the entities, as a *Locator* belongs to a unique *Host* (see section :ref:`physical_entities`).
+This entity is related with the physical division of the entities, as any *Locator* belongs to a unique *Host* (see section :ref:`physical_entities`).
 However, the monitor treats this entity as a *DDS Entity* in order to simplify the entities' connection and improve comprehensibility.

-A *Locator* is connected with one or multiple *DataReader/DataWriter*, and so it is related with a *Host* by relating each of these *DataReader/DataWriter* with a *DomainParticipant* and each *DomainParticipant* with its *Host*.
+A *Locator* is connected with one or more *DataReaders/DataWriters*, and so it is related with a *Host* by connecting each of these *DataReader/DataWriter* with a *DomainParticipant* and each *DomainParticipant* with its *Host*.

 .. _logical_entities: